 Blood in Dog Urine: 6 Common Causes

-If you’ve noticed blood in your dog’s urine, you’re probably feeling a bit concerned – and rightly so.
-Blood in dog urine can be a scary thing to see.
+If you’ve noticed blood in your dog’s urine, you might feel a bit concerned – and rightly so.
+Seeing your dog pee blood can be scary.

-There are several possible causes, and it’s important for your dog to see a veterinarian to obtain a diagnosis and treatment.
+There are several possible causes.
+Regardless, it’s important to see your veterinarian for diagnosis and treatment.

-Let’s look at the six most common causes for blood in a dog’s urine and what other symptoms you might see if your dog has one of these conditions.
+Let’s look at the six most common causes for blood in a dog’s urine.
+Then, we’ll outline what other symptoms you might see if your dog has one of these conditions.

 Blood in Dog Urine: What it Looks Like